Terry Myerson

-Terry Myerson (born 1972 or 1973) is an American venture partner at Madrona Venture Group and an operating executive at The Carlyle Group.
+Terry Myerson (born 1972) is an American technology executive who serves as the chief executive officer at Truveta and is a board member of Seattle Sounders FC.
 Myerson was previously an Executive Vice President at Microsoft, and head of its Windows and Devices Group.

 Myerson graduated from Duke University in 1992 and founded Intersé Corporation, which Microsoft purchased in 1997.
 At Microsoft, he led software and engineering teams behind Microsoft Exchange and Windows Phone before being promoted to lead Microsoft's newly formed operating systems engineering division in July 2013.
 In March 2018, Myerson announced that he would leave Microsoft after a transition period.
 In October 2018, Myerson announced his new roles at Madrona Venture Group and The Carlyle Group in a post on his LinkedIn page.
+Terry Myerson is currently the chief executive officer at Truveta since March 2020.

 Education and career

 Myerson attended Duke University, where he studied in the college of arts and sciences for a semester before choosing a mechanical engineering major.
-While in college, he worked as a waiter and a part-time graphics creator at the Environmental Protection Agency.
+While in college, he worked as a waiter and as a part-time graphics creator at the Environmental Protection Agency.
 Upon graduation in 1992, he worked in computer graphics before starting his own company, Intersé Corporation, which made websites and data mining software before being acquired by Microsoft in 1997.
 Myerson received $16.5 million in stock with the acquisition.